techstackmedia/software-engineering-series/README.md

 ls -la /foldername
 ```

-List all files (even the ones with names beginning with a period character, which are normally hidden) in the parent of the working directory in long format.
+List all files (even the ones with names beginning with a period character, which are normally hidden) in the working directory's parent in a long format.

 Most commands operate like this: